 Customer acquisition is mainly focused on bringing new customers to the business.
 Retention is normally outside of the scope and is a responsibility of other areas in the sales and marketing departments.

-Your mainly responsibility here is ‘acquire’ new customers and do it in an effective manner.
+Your mainly responsibility here is to ‘acquire’ new customers and do it in an effective manner.

 - First Name